danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 ## Final improvements

-With these new collection operations in place, we can simplify the coordinators that we implemented earlier.
-They simply become:
+With these new collection operations in place, we can simplify the coordinators that we implemented earlier:

 ```swift
 class ConcurrentOperationCoordinator: OperationCoordinator, ConcurrentItemOperation {